 “If the council proposed a higher number, I’d support that,” said McGinn, who is seeking re-election next month.

 He added later: “I would expect that, if re-elected, we would put together a coalition to figure out how far we could go on the minimum wage.”

 McGinn challenger Ed Murray recently announced that he would push for a $15 minimum wage but planned to proceed with a phased-in approach.
 Washington already has the nation’s highest state minimum wage at $9.19 an hour, while San Francisco is the local jurisdiction with the highest hourly standard at $10.55.

+Gov. Jay Inslee voiced support for striking fast food workers Thursday with a tweet saying their actions “bring needed focus to hard working people struggling to share in Washington’s prosperity.”
 But Inslee’s office says he has no plans at this point to push for the central demand being made by the workers: a…More